Antonio Salgado Borge

 Thank you for visiting this site!

 I am Assistant Professor in Philosophy at the University of Nottingham.
-Before, I was Alexander von Humboldt Postdoc Fellow at Humboldt University Berlin.
-I was Associate Lecturer in Philosophy at the University of St. Andrews (2022-23) and completed my Philosophy PhD at the University of Edinburgh (2021).
+Before, I was Alexander von Humboldt Postdoc Fellow at Humboldt University Berlin and Associate Lecturer in Philosophy at the University of St. Andrews.
+I completed my Philosophy PhD at the University of Edinburgh (2021).
 My area of specialisation is Early Modern Philosophy (especially Spinoza).

 I complement my academic work with public philosophy.
 I currently write journalistic articles in Aristegui Noticias and have a weekly appearance in the radio show Aristegui en Vivo.
 I have also written in Proceso, SinEmbargo, and Letras Libres.
 I am also a council member at the interdisciplinary Laboratory on Hate and Harmony/Seminar on Violence and Peace at El Colegio de México.